Skip to Main Content

 • The search is designed to be highly sensitive in order to capture all relevant literature.
 A highly sensitive search returns exponentially more results than a precise search - the review team may need to screen several thousand search results.

 • Precise database searches may, for example, search for keywords only within the title and abstract fields.
 In contrast, a sensitive database search strategy may look for the same keywords within all fields.
-Read more about the implications for your search strategy in our Literature Searching Guide > Formulating a research question > Sensitivity vs precision.
+Read more about the implications for your search strategy in our Literature Searching Guide > Develop question > Comprehensive vs targeted.

 • Accordingly, you must justify any language or date limits applied to the search.
 Any limits should be related to the eligibility criteria set out in your protocol.